ibm-cloud-docs/cephaas/block_storage_volume_sds_capacity_performance.md

 ## Capacity
 {: #block-storage-sds-capacity}

-Block storage for SDSaaS offers a range of storage capacities to meet your requirements.
+Block storage for CephaaS offers a range of storage capacities to meet your requirements.